Home » All Recipes » Shrimp Pad Thai

 The nutritional information provided is based on third-party calculations and is an estimate only.
 Accurate nutritional facts will vary based on the particular brands used, portion sizes, measurement accuracy and more.

-Keyword noodles, shrimp, thai food
+Keyword 30 minute recipe, noodles, shrimp, thai food

 Tried this recipe?Leave a star rating and comment below to let us know how it was!